rng190001/CS6375_Assignment1/README.md

 Feel free to modify other part of code, they are just for your reference.

 ---
+Contributions: Finalized the forward method, added test accuracy functionality and plotted graphs to visualize the data

+---

 One example on running the code: